asterisk/documentation/docs/Asterisk_20_Documentation/Upgrading.md

    in the amd.conf configuration file.

 ### app_bridgewait
- * Adds the n option to not answer the channel when the BridgeWait application is called.
+ * Adds the n option so as not to answer the channel when the BridgeWait application is called.

 ### features